journey2w/tizen-docs/open-source-project/developing/building-all.md

+---
+layout: solution
+title: Building All Packages Locally with GBS
+order: 5
+---

 # Building All Packages Locally with GBS

 You can perform a build for all Tizen packages using the Git Build System (GBS).